Minoan Art & Culture

 If you come in summer, you won’t be deprived of colour, since milky white and magenta oleanders bloom from June through to August.

 On the hillsides look for cistus and brooms in early summer, and yellow chrysanthemums in the fields from March to May.
-The rare endemic blue flowers of Anchusa caespitosa, a type of Bugloss, are only found in the high peaks of the Lefka Ori (White Mountains).
+The rare endemic blue flowers of Anchusa caespitosa, a type of bugloss, are only found in the high peaks of the Lefka Ori (White Mountains).

 Crete’s most famous animal is the agrimi or kri-kri, a distinctive wild goat with large horns often depicted in Minoan art.
-Only a few survive in the wild, in and around Samaria Gorge and on the islands of Agioi Theodori off Hania and Dia off Iraklio.
+Only a few survive in the wild, in and around Samaria Gorge and on the islands of Agioi Theodoroi off Hania and Dia off Iraklio.

 You may spot a lammergeier (bearded vulture) – one of the rarest raptors in Europe, with a wingspan of nearly 3m – in Samaria Gorge or hovering above the Lasithi Plateau.
-A few golden eagles and Bonelli’s eagles are also recorded in these areas and elsewhere, including the Kato Zakros area.
-Much good work has been carried out by various organisations in rehabilitating raptors such as bearded vultures and eagles and releasing them into the more remote areas of the Lefka Ori (White Mountains) and other ranges.
+A few golden eagles and Bonelli’s eagles are also recorded in these areas and elsewhere, including the Kato Zakros region.
+Much good work has been carried out by various organisations in rehabilitating raptors such as bearded vultures and eagles and releasing them into the remoter areas of the Lefka Ori (White Mountains) and other ranges.

 Crete is battling to protect its population of loggerhead turtles, which have been nesting on island shores since the days of the dinosaurs.
 The island also has a small population of the rare and endangered Mediterranean monk seal, breeding in caves on the south coast.

-Exotic Animals of Crete
+Feature: Exotic Animals of Crete